-Almost every software has a free vanilla version and a paid premium version in hotmail .
+Almost every software has a free vanilla version and a paid premium version .
 While most average users choose the basic version of Outlook, users with brand image, like businesses, organizations, congregations, educational and medical institutions, usually upgrade to the premium version.
 While the premium version definitely offers lucrative features, it makes no sense to pay if you don’t need them.

 What are the Extras in Premium over Basic?

 Upgrading to Outlook Premium gives us the advantages of: